 Luke handled the news with his usual sense of humor.
-The kind of humor he always deployed in the face of a challenge.
-That was his strength.
-Luke also displayed an inner peace that would buffer the whole family for the journey to come.
+The kind of humor he always deployed in the face of a challenge - that was his strength.
+Luke also displayed an inner peace that would provide a buffer for his whole family for the journey to come.
 Luke's brothers, Jack and Mick, display the same strength and peace today.

 The McGuire family's journey, like that of many other cancer families, was filled with both joy and sadness.
 They experienced the triumph of remission and the despair of relapse.
-Their hope left no stone unturned in the search for cure and treatment.
-All the while Luke's days were filled with every adventure he could imagine and capture.
+Their hope left no stone unturned in the search for treatment and a cure.
+All the while, Luke's days were filled with every adventure he could imagine and capture.
 He lived, and all those who knew him shared in that.

-On September 11, 2013 Luke McGuire went to heaven.
+On September 11, 2013, Luke went to heaven.
 He is dearly missed by friends and family, but the love that surrounded him still glows in the friends and community that he inspired.
-The family has therefore partnered with CureSearch for Children's Cancer to establish the Luke McGuire legacy fund.
-CureSearch has a longstanding history in the field of children's cancer and their ability to identify and support transformational research has the potential to improve treatments, support families and ultimately save lives.
-Donate now to support this cause.
+Luke's family has partnered with CureSearch to establish the Luke McGuire Legacy Fund because they believe in CureSearch's longstanding history in the field of children's cancer, and their ability to identify and support transformational research that has the potential to improve treatments, support families and ultimately save lives.